UofT-DSI/visualization/02_activities/assignments/assignment_2.md

       Your answer...
 This visualization comes from a study I also really liked (Celniker et al., 2023; doi: https://doi.org/10.1037/xge0001259).
 In fact, I ran into the lead author at a conference recently and asked to semi-replicate the figure in my own (recently) published study (Campbell et al., 2025; doi: https://doi.org/10.1016/j.cognition.2025.106065).
-He did not have to code available online, but I was able to recreate the spirit of it through several hours of trial and error.
+He did not have the code available online, but I was able to recreate the spirit of it through several hours of trial and error.

       Explanation: I'm going to speak to the first graph I pointed to and not my own version.
 Purely in